hadley/helpr/ideas.md

 * use latent dirichlet topic models to provide see also links based on description and details.
 * display hyperlinked keywords
 * view source - shows function source
+* rate a function
+* add comments - look at something like disqus
 * DONE - links for "mailto"

 Dynamic help